T Push Up: How To Do, Benefits and Muscles Worked

 3. Lower your body towards the ground, keeping your core engaged and your back straight.

-4. At the end of a push-up, lift one arm off the ground and rotate your body so that your arm is pointing straight up towards the ceiling.
+4. At the end of a push-up, lift one arm off the ground and rotate your body so that your arm is pointing straight up toward the ceiling.
 Your body should now be in the shape of a “T”.

 5. Hold this position for a moment and then return your arm to the starting position.